MicrosoftDocs/azure-reference-other/studio-module-reference/train-model.md

 ## How to use **Train Model**

-1. In Azure Machine Learning Studio (classic), configure a [classification model](machine-learning-initialize-model-classification.md) or [regression model](machine-learning-initialize-model-regression.md) models.
+1. In Machine Learning Studio (classic), configure a [classification model](machine-learning-initialize-model-classification.md) or [regression model](machine-learning-initialize-model-regression.md) models.

     You can also train a custom model created by using [Create R Model](create-r-model.md).